 Tips for successful meetings:

-- Use your camera: Some people can be reluctant to put their face on screen.
+- Use your camera: Some people can be reluctant to put their faces on the screen.
 Don’t be.
 It’s a much better conversation when you can see as well as hear.

 - Mute yourself: If you are not talking put yourself on mute.
 Even low background sounds such as typing can be picked up by your mic and disrupt a meeting.

 - Use the chat function: As well as discussion there is a chat function that can be used for group or individual messages.
 If it’s a big meeting it can be hard for everyone to speak.
 Try sending a question or comment in writing instead.

 - Confirm in writing: After the meeting, the meeting organiser should send an update on any decisions made to attendees to confirm what has taken place.
 If it’s a formal meeting that would be the minutes but even if it is informal a short email to confirm can help make sure that everyone understood the outcome.